(Re-posted from 2012)

 While unintended, I live my life like the players in a movie without a script who have been given only a general outline of each scene in a story with a simple plot.
 In every moment the actors must allow their talents, energies and creativity determine how the story unfolds.
 Some of the most memorable moments in cinematic history were unscripted; made great by people completely possessed of their characters and in tune with the essence of each scene as it played out.

 The fondest memories in my life have always emerged from situations born of serendipity.
 Allowing myself to get lost in the moment was the catalyst for feelings of bliss that resonate in my mind still, many years later.
 These were times when anxieties about an uncertain future or burdens from emotional demons of the past were set aside; overcome by a total surrender to the fullness of a particular moment in time.

 The world can be sublime if you cultivate a mind that welcomes spontaneity.
 Sometimes, the notion of living life according to a ‘plan’ is a fine rationalization for living life with blinkers; for resisting things simply because they don’t necessarily line up with expectations.
 No thanks.
 It’s not how I roll.
 With age, I’ve come to accept that as part of my DNA.
 Dare I say, there’s some argument to be made that more of us should live this way.

 All of this means that, from time to time I’m driving somewhere while making a ham sandwich, having my bacon and eggs for breakfast, shaving, or finishing getting dressed.
 And I dine while driving because I’ve run out of time; because I’m overrun by everything I’ve crammed into my life.
-These things happen because I am a terrible planner, not an insensitive jerk.
-That said, if I have three things to focus on, the focus I bring to all three is much better than if I only had one tedious, mundane thing to focus on, like driving in rush hour traffic.
+These things happen because I am an adult with ADD, which means I am a terrible planner, not an insensitive jerk.
+That said, if I have three things to focus on, the focus I bring to all three is much better than if I only had one tedious, mundane thing to focus on – like driving in light, uneventful traffic.